WebOfTrustInfo/website/_pages/events-rwot12.md

 * €1,288 Independent/Startup participant* with advanced reading
 * €388 Academic (or recent academic) with advanced reading and proof of enrollment or graduation

-_The deadline for Reguard advanced reading submission is August 11th._
+_The deadline for Regular advanced reading submission is August 11th._

 ## Prepare for the Event